dpgg101/VulnLab/Watcher/Watcher.md

 <SNIP>
 ```

 As we can see from the snippet, `Nmap` quickly discovers two ports open, 22 and 80.
-And as most of you might already know, those ports are commonly used for `SSH` and `HTTP` respectively.
+As most of you might already know, those ports are commonly used for `SSH` and `HTTP` respectively.

 Additionally, we can also peek into the more descriptive results of `Nmap` where we can check the service banners etc.